passwordng/passwordng/README.md

 ## I'm a Cybersecurity Professional, Infrastructure Engineeer, and Teacher!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Interested in Cybersecurity - Security Operations
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about Governance, Risk and Compliance
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact:
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)
+- 😻

 ### Connect with me: